Previous Page Parent Page Next Page TOC

 Changing plot options

-Plot of the cross section result, showing only maxima
+Plot of cross section result, showing only maxima

 Defining the parameter scan

-Refining the cross section task, by collecting information only after limit cycle is reached.
+Refining the cross section task: collect after limit cycle

-Re-running the parameter scan we now get only those crossings:
+Re-running the parameter scan now yields only those crossings of interest:

 Refined scan result